Alexander Kohut: Early training

-Kohut's father, Jacob Kohut, was a great linguist, and was well versed in rabbinic literature.
+Kohut's father, Israel Kohut, was a great linguist and well versed in rabbinic literature.
 He was so poor that he could not afford to send his son to the village school.
 There being no Hebrew school (cheder) in his native town, Alexander reached his eighth year without having learned even the rudiments of Hebrew or Hungarian.
-At a very tender age, while selling his mother's tarts in the marketplace, he was kidnapped by Gipsies, because of his extraordinary beauty.
-His family soon removed to Kecskemét, where Kohut received his first instruction.
+His family soon relocated to Kecskemét, where Kohut received his first instruction.
 He attended the gymnasium and at the same time studied Talmud with an old scholar, Reb Gershom Lövinger.
 In his fifteenth year, while trying to decipher some foreign words in the Talmud with the aid of Landau's Dictionary, he conceived the plan of writing a complete lexicon of the Talmud, not having found the etymology of many words in Landau.

 After finishing the gymnasium course in Kecskemét, he removed to Budapest.
 Anxious to continue his rabbinical studies, he went to Breslau.
 In 1865, he received a call to the rabbinate of Tarnowitz, Upper Silesia.
 He then spent another year in Breslau, devoting his time to Oriental philology and Semitics.
-During the previous year he received his Ph.D. degree from the University of Leipzig, his dissertation being "Ueber die Jüdische Angelogie und Daemonologie in Ihrer Abhängigkeit vom Parsismus."
+During the previous year he received his Ph.D. degree from the University of Leipzig, with a dissertation called "Ueber die Jüdische Angelologie und Daemonologie in ihrer Abhängigkeit vom Parsismus."
 The essay was published by the Deutsche Morgenländische Gesellschaft in 1866, it being the first Jewish work issued under the auspices of that society.
 He obtained his rabbinical diploma in 1867.

 It was in 1864 that he began to collect materials for a critical edition of the 'Aruk of Nathan ben Jehiel.

 In 1867 he was called to the rabbinate of Székesfehérvár, Hungary.
 Baron József Eötvös, the famous Hungarian poet and novelist, and afterward "Cultusminister," appointed him superintendent of all the schools in the county, this being the first time that such a position had been tendered to a Jew.
 The Congress of Jewish notables held in Budapest in 1868 appointed Kohut its secretary.
-Notable among his literary labors falling in this period is his study entitled "Etwas über die Moral und Abfassungszeit des Buches Tobias," originally published in Geiger's Jüd.
-Zeit. vol. x., several monographs in the Z. D. M. G. which developed his original thesis concerning Persian influence on Judaism, and his "Kritische Beleuchtung der Persischen Pentateuch-Uebersetzung des Jakob ben Joseph Tavus" (Leipzig, 1871).
+Notable among his literary labors falling in this period is his study entitled "Etwas über die Moral und Abfassungszeit des Buches Tobias," originally published in Abraham Geiger's Jüdische Zeitschrift für Wissenschaft und Leben vol. x., several monographs in the Zeitschrift der Deutschen Morgenländischen Gesellschaft which developed his original thesis concerning Persian influence on Judaism, and his "Kritische Beleuchtung der Persischen Pentateuch-Uebersetzung des Jakob ben Joseph Tavus" (Leipzig, 1871).

 Among his literary remains are to be found materials for a critical edition of the Persian text of this version.
 In 1872 he was elected chief rabbi of Pécs, Hungary, remaining there eight years.
 By this time his reputation as a Hungarian orator had spread so far that many noted statesmen and church dignitaries came to hear him from distant towns.